-Yahweh continues telling Moses what the people must do.

-ULT

-23 Three times a year all your men must appear before Lord Yahweh, the God of Israel.

-(There are no notes for this verse.)

-ULT

-24 For I will drive out nations before you and expand your borders.
-No one will desire to have your land as their own when you go up to appear before Yahweh your God three times in a year.
+Except for God of Israel and dropping "to," this verse is identical to Exodus 23:17. shall appear...before the face of the Lord (ULT) ULT 23 Three times in a year, all your males shall appear before the face of the Lord Yahweh, God of Israel.
+Here to appear before the face of the Lord Yahweh means to gather to worship.
+Before the face is a metonym for Yahweh's presence, referring to worship.
+Alternate translation: "must come to worship the Lord" (See: Metonymy) (There are no notes for this verse.)
+ULT 24 For I will drive out nations before your face and expand your borders.
+And a man will not desire your land when you go up to appear before the face of Yahweh your God three times in a year.
 General Information: